 Thus, we will work backward from that decision, showing how the rising action forces that character into that decision.

 Rising Action in Romeo and Juliet

 Beginning with the crisis, how does the rising action in Romeo and Juliet work?

 The climactic choice/crisis: End their lives OR stay alive in a world without the other.

 Out of context, both of those decisions are crazy.
 Why would a young, newlywed couple decide to separate?
 Even more extreme, why would two young people with so much potential from good families decide to end their lives?

-These decisions are the core of the story, the climactic moments.
+These decisions are the core of the story, the climactic moments that build the tragic story.
 They are also decisions no one would come to without some good reason.